Showing the unique value of our woodlands. 70 artists, designers, makers and one large oaks.

 The tree selected was about 170 years old, with a trunk of almost one metre diameter.
 It was a typical commercially valuable oak providing a good amount of usable timber.
 This particular tree was nearing the end of its natural life as it was suffering from die-back, a disease that has affected many oaks throughout Britain in recent years.
 It was also a particularly good choice as it could be felled safely without damaging other trees and left a clearing with good sunlight for planting new saplings.

-All parts of the tree were saved and distributed to artists, craftspeople and manufacturers to make a huge range of beautiful and useful pieces.
+All parts of the tree were saved and distributed to artists, craftspeople and outdoor furniture manufacturers to make a huge range of beautiful and useful pieces.
 All of this work has been brought together to form a major exhibition, which is travelling to five venues across Britain from August 2001 to September 2002.

 The project is documented in the book, onetree by Garry Olson and Peter Toaig, published by Merrell.
 Stunning photography by Robert Walker covers the story of the tree from the felling through to the work produced by all the artists and makers.
 The book has 192 pages and 180 colour illustrations.
 It costs £19.95 in the UK, $29.95 in the US.
 ISBN 1 85894 133 4.